haxtheweb/edtechjoker/draft-outline.md

 - `npm start`
 - `code .` or just open VScode
 - As I go through, follow along so you can understand the structure
+- I am intentionally doing this in class so you can follow along
+- this also makes for a more authentic process of seeing how to learn something new
+- This is the 1st time I am looking at these beyond verifying they work, and that's about it

-If we cover yours, come get a (completely useful, great, awesome.. sticker)
+If we cover yours, come get a (completely useful, great, awesome.. you may come snag a sticker)
-- React example -
+- React example - https://github.com/huh354/week4-cardReact (and I saw several get this one)
-- Angular example -
+- Angular example - https://github.com/d-murphy12/angular-boilerplate (1 of 2 I saw)
-- VueJS example -
+- VueJS example - https://github.com/StephanieGoodie/vue_pod2 ⭐  (1 of 2 I saw)
-- Svelte example -
+- Svelte example - no one seemed to get it :\

 ## Activity 2 / Part 1 of homework
 Now we should have some fundamental understanding of what's where, you have a working copy of a classmate's card for each one.
 Now knowing this..
 - Hollow out their portions of this so that it's your card CSS and HTML
-- attempt to get your JS in there as well on the Vue one.
-Vue is probably the easiest of the 4
 - Push all 3 back to their respective github locations (yours + the 3 others)
 - Ensure the demo rebuilds on vercel / it's wired up to vercel (you can add projects in after the fact via vercel UI)